AmandaKwok28/axonal-tracking/README.md

 - Pipelines in `src/pipelines` should connect documented steps and avoid hiding important parameters.
 - Demos should be short and reproducible, with enough comments to explain what figure or result they regenerate.
 - Avoid committing large `.h5`, `.mat`, video, or generated result files unless there is a specific reason to keep a small example in version control.

-## Handoff Notes

-This repository is intended to be readable by someone who did not write the original analysis.
-When updating it, prefer clear file names, short comments where the reasoning matters, and docstrings that explain inputs, outputs, and workspace assumptions.
-The most useful future version of this repo is not the cleverest one; it is the one where the next person can tell what was run, why it was run, and how to run it again.